LI-Nieves/nieves-web-resume/README.md

 ## TODO, for later
 - Complete the website so that it's generally presentable with accurate information.
-- Make sure that it's responsive and have good accessibility.
+- Make sure that it's responsive and has good accessibility.
 - Set it up on GitHub pages instead (maybe).
 - Clean the code and make sure it's documented and without redundancy.
 - Make it a dynamic website with a database, rather than having my information in hard-coded JSON objects.